Frequently Asked Questions

 How long does an employer have to pay out an employee’s final pay once the employment has ended?

-The employer has 10 calendar days following the employee’s final day of work to pay the employee all wages earned and any accrued wages owing including outstanding vacation pay and lieu time.
+The employer has 10 calendar days following the employee’s final day of work to pay the employee all wages earned and any accrued wages owing, including termination pay and accrued vacation pay and lieu time.

 Reference: Section 13 of the Employment Standards Act